simon-ritchie/apysc/docs_src/source/animation_complete.md

 Exception: This interface can not be called after the animation is started.
 ```

-The calling of the `animation_complete` method before the `start` method will work correctly:
+The calling of the `animation_complete` method before the `start` method works correctly:

 ```py
 # runnable